 I hate everything about it.

-By which time I very well may have gouged out my own eyes with a rusty spoon, instead of having to watch another segment where a fat guy tries to impress a woman who’s supposed to be out of his league.
+By which time I very well may have gouged out my own eyes with a rusty spoon, instead of having to watch another segment for my WWE Smackdown Review: Jan 17th, where a fat guy tries to impress a woman who’s supposed to be out of his league.

 Winner: Who F*cking Cares?